 The last few years have been busy on the field as well as off.
 Hunter Stadium has welcomed several special and unique events to Newcastle, and not all of them football.
 In 2010 the Newcastle Jets hosted a friendly exhibition match against the LA Galaxy, who brought their star player David Beckham down under.
 2011 saw several other landmark events come our way, with the thrills and spills of the Nitro Circus wowing crowds with their death-defying stunts and skills.
 Later in 2011 Australian Rugby League returned to the Hunter with a test match held between the Australian Kangaroos and New Zealand Kiwis.
 This test match attracted a ground record crowd of 32,890 patrons.
 In 2012 was another fantastic year for Hunter Stadium with the Qantas Wallabies coming to town in June in what was a wet and windy night against Scotland in the Castrol EDGE Rugby Championship.
 On December 1st 2013, Hunter Stadium was the proud host for the Special Olympics Opening Ceremony.
 The Ceremony started with a bang to more than 24,000 people.
 The night showcased Australia's greatest entertainers under the direction of Creative Director, John Foreman, alongside Special Olympics dancers and performers!

-In January 2015, the stadium has been secured as a competition venue for the AFC Asian Cup 2015 and will host 4 matches including a semi-final.
+In 2014 Hunter Stadium was granted 1.8 million dollads to upgrade the pitch for the AFC Asian Cup in January 2015 which will host 4 matches including a semi-final.